Q: What makes you such an expert?!

 ANS: Traffic physicists know that this is a myth.

-just as often when all the cars are inhuman driver-simulations obeying
+just as often when human drivers are not present; when all the cars are

 identical rules.
 With all drivers identical, and every car a computer,

 the waves still appear.
-So, perhaps we should call the brake-tapping idea
+So, perhaps we should call this brake-tapping

-tailgating didn't cause it, somebody else tapped their brakes?" :)
+"My own tailgating didn't cause it, somebody else tapped their brakes!"

 If we simulate heavy traffic with perfect robotic drivers, traffic